melladam/melladam.github.io/index.md

 so that creators operating in similar audience environments are analyzed together.
 This choice is also motivated by the <strong>scale of the dataset</strong>: with hundreds of thousands of channels, a single global analysis would mask important heterogeneity in interaction patterns.
-By clustering, we can compare <strong>interactional behavior</strong> across categories—likes, comments, and reactions—without conflating community effects with simple scale differences.
+By clustering, we can compare <strong>interactional behavior</strong> across categories—likes, comments, and reactions, without conflating community effects with simple scale differences.
 </p>